To Main Map

 Directions

-From Highway 101, take the Glen Annie/ Storke Rd exit.
-Head towards the ocean.
-Turn right on Hollister Ave and then turn left on Coronado Dr, about the eighth street along on the left.
-Continue to near the end of the street, and park along the road.
-You will see the information plaque about the Butterfly Preserve on your right.
-That is where the trail starts.
+From Highway 101, exit at Glen Annie/ Storke Rd and head toward the ocean.
+Turn right on Hollister Avenue.
+Drive for 2 miles and then turn left into the large parking lot across from Ellwood Elementary School.
+Parking is free.
+This is where the trail starts.
 It's a very short walk to the forest preserve.
 Once at the preserve, go left up the hill and you will come to the bluffs.

 There are no restrooms.